oskarbauer/www/content/en/features/zero-touch-provisioning.md

 autonumber
 hide footbox

+actor C as "Customer"
-participant PKI as "Manufacturer's PKI" participant D as "Device" participant CGW as "CoAP Gateway" participant IS as "Identity Store" participant DPS as "Device Provisioning Service" actor C as "Customer"
+participant PKI as "Manufacturer's PKI" participant D as "Device" participant CGW as "CoAP Gateway" participant DPS as "Device Provisioning Service" participant IS as "Identity Store" participant AS as "OAuth2.0 Server"

 == Production ==
 PKI --> D: Set Manufacturer certificate